-The Brandywine School District follows the McKinney-Vento Homeless Assistance Act.
-This federal law helps students who are homeless stay in school.
-When students become homeless, they can remain enrolled in the school they have been attending even though they might no longer be living in its feeder pattern.
+The Brandywine School District follows foster care regulations or the McKinney-Vento Homeless Assistance Act.
+These federal laws help students remain enrolled in the school they have been attending even though they might no longer be living in its feeder pattern.
 They are also guaranteed transportation to and from school.
-Under the law, homeless students can enroll in a public school even though they don’t have the documents and immunizations required to register.
+Under the laws, students can enroll in a public school even though they don’t have the documents and immunizations required to register.

 A child who is homeless is one who lacks a regular and safe place to sleep at night.
-Homeless kids may be
+Homeless students may be

 - Living in motels, hotels, trailer parks, or camping grounds.